AnyStatus/anystatus.github.io/_posts/2019-04-20-tfs-build-status-notifications.md

 #### Overview

-AnyStatus is a lightweight desktop notifications app designed to show statuses of various CI/CD tools such as Team Foundation Server, Azure DevOps, Jenkins, TeamCity and AppVeyor, all in a single dashboard.
+AnyStatus is a lightweight desktop notifications app designed to show statuses of various CI/CD tools such as Team Foundation Server, Azure DevOps, Jenkins, TeamCity and AppVeyor, all in a single dashboard on your desktop.
 These include, builds, releases, jobs, deployment environments, work items and more.
 In addition to CI/CD pipelines, AnyStatus provides basic monitoring capabilities to monitor the health state and availability of deployment environments.
-AnyStatus is available as desktop application for Windows or Visual Studio extension.
+AnyStatus is available as desktop application for Windows and Visual Studio extension.
 [Learn more](/)

 #### Get TFS build status notifications